Bird Identifier

 Behavior

-Double-crested Cormorants forage by diving from the water surface and pursuing fish underwater using their feet for propulsion.
-Because their feathers are not fully waterproof, they must periodically perch with wings spread to dry, a characteristic and easily recognized posture.
+Double-crested Cormorants forage by diving from the water's surface and pursuing fish underwater using powerful webbed feet for propulsion.
+Because their feathers are not fully waterproof, they must regularly perch with wings outstretched to dry, a highly characteristic posture.

 Voice